yiwan330445/rcc/docs/profile_configuration.md

 ## Discovery process

 1. You must be inside that network that you are targetting the configuration.
-2. Run interactive configuration and answer questions there.
-3. Take created profile in use.
-4. Run diagnostics and speed test to verify functionality.
+2. Run Setup Utility and use it to setup and verify your profile.
-5. Repeat these steps until everything works.
-6. Export profile and share it with rest of your team/organization.
+3. Export profile and share it with rest of your team/organization.
-7. Create other profiles for different network locations (remote, VPN, ...)
+4. Create other profiles for different network locations (remote, VPN, ...)